Franco-Diaz-Licham/DatingApp/README.md

 # Dating App Project
 Dating App is a simple dating application developed using Angular 18 and .NET 6 Web API that replicates a conventional dating application allowing users to meet other people online.
 It allows the user register and create an account, edit their profile page, like and message other users.
-This project was based on Neil Cummings' Full-stack development course.
+This project borrowed ideas from Neil Cummings' app development course.

 # App Features
 * **User Authentication:** Secure registration and authentication process using Microsoft Identity.